Datchet Village Society has discovered men with Datchet connections who lost their lives in WWI and who are not remembered on the War Roll or Memorial

 It wasn’t until December 1915, when Gilbert was in Croydon War Hospital, that it was discovered he had deserted from the Queen’s Royal West Surrey Regiment in February and had fraudulently joined the Royal Field Artillery in Datchet a month later.
 He was let off the charge on condition he paid for the equipment and clothing he’d received from the Queen’s Regiment.

 On 14 August 1917, he was shot in the wrist and died later the same day.
 He was buried at Adinkerke British Cemetery in Belgium, and is listed in the Croydon Roll of Honour.

-What was Gilbert’s connection with Datchet?
+Gilbert must have been in Datchet for about a month.
+What was his connection with Datchet?
 Why was he here?
 There was another Croydon man in Datchet at the time, Hamilton Lisney, who was managing a grocery shop.
 The Lisneys lived close to the Biggs/Scotts in Croydon.
-This could just be a coincidence or perhaps the men knew each other?
+This could just be a coincidence, or perhaps the men knew each other?